 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
+Turnover is a primary rating factor.
 Higher revenue means more projects and greater exposure.
-Roofing is inherently high-risk, so premiums tend to be higher than for many other trades.
+Roofing is inherently high-risk, so premiums tend to be higher than for many other trades at comparable revenue levels.

 👷